Welcome to the JSHmoviestuff REVIEW OF 2013: “Reminds me of a story.”

 And that’s my list that made my JSHmoviesuff REVIEW OF 2013.

-Finally, a few movies that didn’t quite make it but that I really enjoyed: Man of Steel, Zack Snyder’s wonderful new version of the Superman story was a film that some people just didn’t take to but I thought was really fab; Star Trek Into Darkness was J.J.
+Finally, a few movies that didn’t quite make my review of the year but that I really enjoyed: Man of Steel, Zack Snyder’s wonderful new version of the Superman story was a film that some people just didn’t take to but I thought was really fab; and Star Trek Into Darkness was J.J.
 Abrams terrific follow-up to his phenomenal 2009 reboot, that had a more emotional, even more epic feel than its predecessor and a stellar bad guy in the shape of Benedict Cumberbatch.
-Being fascinated by all things Kennedy-related, I thought Peter Landesmann’s Parkland was absorbing; The Hunger Games: Catching Fire was a brilliantly realised sequel, containing another exemplary performance from Jennifer Lawrence; and The Place Beyond the Pines featured a mesmerising one from Ryan Gosling in its opening hour, which along with Tom Hanks’ performance in Captain Phillips was my favourite acting of the year.
+The Hunger Games: Catching Fire was another brilliantly realised sequel, containing another exemplary performance from Jennifer Lawrence; and The Place Beyond the Pines featured a mesmerising one from Ryan Gosling in its opening hour, which along with Tom Hanks’ performance in Captain Phillips, was my favourite acting of the year.

 There isn’t, unfortunately, a foreign language film included my review of the year, as I didn’t see anything to equal last year’s magnificent Rust and Bone but I do hope to catch Ashgar Farhadi’s award-winning The Past when it finally gets a UK release and I’ve heard so many great things about Joshua Oppenheimer’s documentary The Act of Killing, that I also need to add that to my 2014 must-see list.